ribeirorvs/uri-problems/src/main/java/beginner/problem1013/README.md

 ## Solution details

-To solve this problem the code use a class 'BufferedReader' and 'InputStreamReader'.
+To solve this problem the code use a class `BufferedReader` and `InputStreamReader`.

-Only one variable, 'line1'.
+Only one variable, `line1`.

-Only one print line using 'System.out.println()' to show the greatest and the endline
+Only one print line using `System.out.println()` to show the greatest and the endline

 With this solution you can reach the RUNTIME = 0.052